bintray/gradle-bintray-plugin/README.md

 #### Step 6: Define artifacts to be uploaded to Bintray

 The plugin supports three methods to create groups of artifacts: Configurations, Publications and Copying specific files using filesSpec.
 One of the methods should be used to group artifacts to be uploaded to Bintray.
+Using the Configurations approach is the easiest, since this option attempts to infer what artifacts to upload based on the Gradle project and dependencies that are defined.
+Publications gives more fine-grained control, especially when needing to publish metadata for publishing to Maven Central.
+Copying specific files can be used as a last option, which provides the ability to define custom rules using the Gradle's [CopySpec](https://docs.gradle.org/current/javadoc/org/gradle/api/file/CopySpec.html) task.
+In general, the first two options should be sufficient for your needs.

 ##### [Maven Publications](https://docs.gradle.org/current/dsl/org.gradle.api.publish.maven.MavenPublication.html)